-Malawi Tourism Map Illustration Project
+Malawi Tourist Map Illustration Project

 The map provided illustrations of wildlife, vegetation and activities in the different parts of Nyasaland Protectorate, now Malawi.

-The text was too large!
-Things were getting in each other’s way.
 So I got back to work and it dragged over a few months.
-I had to make way for projects that will actually put food on the table.
+I had to make way for projects that would put food on the table.

 Likoma and Chizumulu Islands are Malawian exclaves located in Mozambican waters.